drago-ex/database/readme.md

 ## Database
-Connect to database through dibi.
+Connect to database with dibi.

 ## Instruction
 For models use extends to the class and queries do so
 ```php
 $this->db->query(...)
 ```